 3. Links and Images

-: Anchor tag for hyperlinks.<img>
+<a>: Anchor tag for hyperlinks.<img>: Displays images.

 4. Lists